Ethical Considerations in AI-Enhanced Apologetics

 Ethical Considerations

-Romans 12:2 reminds us: "Do not be conformed to this world, but be transformed by the renewal of your mind."
+Romans 12:2 reminds us: "Do be transformed by the renewal of your mind."

 • Use AI for supporting God's works.